a-tokyo/react-native-stripe-checkout-webview/README.md

 ## Apple Pay and Google Pay
 - This library uses [react-native-webview](https://github.com/react-native-webview) under the hood to render the Stripe Checkout webpage.
-To get Apple pay and Google pay to work we need to pass the context to the browser, [here's how to get it working](https://github.com/react-native-webview/react-native-webview/issues/920#issuecomment-720305564):
+To get Apple Pay and Google Pay to work we need to pass the context to the browser, [here's how to get it working](https://github.com/react-native-webview/react-native-webview/issues/920#issuecomment-720305564):
-  - What causes issue - script that "injected" by default on webview start - html5HistoryAPIShimSource How to fix:
+  - What causes the issue is an injected script by default on webview start named html5HistoryAPIShimSource How to fix (Note that the fix doesn't fully work on expo, but workarounds can be found in the issue thread):
-    - just comment line in /node_modules/react-native-webview/apple/RNCWebView.m like shown below
+    - Comment this line in /node_modules/react-native-webview/apple/RNCWebView.m like shown below (in v10.9.2 line number is 1270.)
     ```
     WKUserScript *script = [[WKUserScript alloc] initWithSource:html5HistoryAPIShimSource injectionTime:WKUserScriptInjectionTimeAtDocumentStart
     forMainFrameOnly:YES];